 - The locals are very poor so you can take take t-shirts for kids, balls, medicine, and school books if you would like to donate to the local tribe.

-I hope this has given you a good overview of Tanna Island accommodation and the opportunities you’ll have to experience an authentic and traditional lifestyle along with a range of awe-inspiring adventures!
+I hope this gives you a good overview of Tanna Island accommodation and the amazing opportunities you’ll have to experience a wilderness adventure and an insight into an authentic and traditional way of life.

 Now it’s Your Turn!